-Prodigiously gifted singer, songwriter and guitarist JOÉL Hernandez is just 22, but the pop-rock wunderkind has already absorbed a lifetime of music.
-Growing up in El Campo, Texas, he soaked up the region’s diverse soundscapes.
+Singer, songwriter and guitarist JOÉL Hernandez, 23, now lives in Nashville.
+But gowing up in El Campo, Texas, he soaked up the region’s diverse soundscapes.
 Through his multi-generational musician family, he learned how to be a thoughtful and emotive songwriter.
 His career has been highlighted with performances at the M Resort in Las Vegas, as well as festivals in Texas, Nevada and California.

 After taking a break from music to attend college, he's back.
 And now, he harvests these formative experiences with his masterful debut.
 The 12-song album is an eclectic yet cohesive collection of songs, brimming with radio-ready hooks, vibey ensemble interplay, and sage coming-of-age insights.

 “The album reflects all the different styles of music I grew up with.
 Back home, you could go out any night of the week and catch two-step music, blues, hard rock, salsa, and Tejano.
 All these flavors shaped me, and that’s the diversity I wanted to share on my album,” Joel says.

 There is indeed a song for everyone on JOÉL’s refreshingly diverse debut.
 Produced by multi-grammy nominated producer Rodney Alejandro, the album swaggers through alt rock, classic rock, soft rock, blues, R&B, pop, and soul with an assured artistry akin to modern icons like Gary Clark Jr, Tom Petty, and John Mayer.
 The record’s strong songwriting, and Joel’s highly polished signature aesthetic, hold the album together—shifts in genre feel more like mood shifts, offering the listener a satisfying and emotionally balanced album.

 Prior to recording and releasing his debut, Joel honed his performance skills with a bevvy of nationwide gigs—a marquee highlight being performing at the M Resort in Las Vegas.
 In addition, as a teen, 38 Special guitarist Jeff Carlisi handpicked JOÉL to be a part of Camp Jam’s prestigious Beatles Tribute Band for two summers in a row.